 This pretty Easter craft and decoration needs some contact paper and tissue paper (buy it pre-cut into squares for next to no prep), plus your eager 3-year-old.

 A pretty decorated Easter egg craft, using pompoms held with clothespins instead of paintbrushes.
-Not only is this a fun and interesting way to hone fine motor skills, but patterning is an important pre-maths skill.
-(If your 3 year old wants to paint and smudge their own creations that’s also fine.)
+Not only is this a fun and interesting way to hone fine motor skills and hand-eye coordination. but patterning is an important pre-maths skill.

 There are quite a few egg-dying techniques around but I particularly like this one which uses tissue paper.
 What’s more, once the eggs are hard-boiled, anything goes when it comes to the decorating and dying part.